appbaseio/esc/phrase-search/phrase_match.md

 ### How to do phrase search

-Elasticsearch's `match_phrase` query doesn't require any predefined mappings.
-We can analyze the data according to our needs while storing it.
 Like the [match query](https://appbaseio.gitbooks.io/esc/content/searchbar/simple-match.html), the `match_phrase` query first analyzes the query string according to the defined analyzer to produce a list of terms.
 It then searches for all the terms, but keeps only documents that contain all of the search terms, in the same positions relative to each other.
+Our sample dataset contains comments, posts etc. Elasticsearch provides special analyzers to deal with language specific texts.

 In the following sections, we will go through the process of building a very simple phrase search for the Hackernews dataset.